 Top chili servings with your favorite optional garnishes.

 - Refrigerate or freeze leftovers for a future meal.
 Or double the batch and freeze half.

-- For a leaner chili, use very lean ground beef or ground turkey or chicken thighs.
+- For a leaner chili, use very lean ground beef or ground turkey.

 - Add another pound of ground beef for a "meat-lovers" chili.